 Cilantro, Parsley Chimichurri Sauce

-- ½ - 3/4 cup Olive oil depending on how liquid you want it.
+- ½ - 3/4 cup Olive oil Adjust the amount depending on how liquid you want it.
 If you have a salicylate sensitivity, replace with organic, cold-pressed sunflower oil or another low salicylate oil.

 - Handful of cilantro

 - Big handful of parsley About twice as much as the cilantro

 - 3/4 teaspoon Himalayan or sea salt Add more to taste

 - 3 cloves Garlic Leave out if you don't tolerate garlic well.

 - Black pepper to taste Leave out if you have a histamine intolerance